Mentors

 “Can you understand what I’m saying?”
 The man said.

-Jay felt the urge to say ‘no’ but changed his mind when he looked at the eyes.
-“Yes.”
-He said.
-He sounded feeble.
+Jay felt the urge to say ‘no’ to the stupid question but changed his mind when he looked at the lifeless eyes.
+“Yes,” he said.
+It sounded feeble and scared.

 The man in front of Jay reached and pulled the door shut behind Jay, locking them both in the hall.